-Kasai-Diño Laboratory is a theoretical condensed matter group of the Department of Applied Physics, Osaka University.
+The Diño Research Group (DRG, est. 2015) is a theoretical condensed matter physics/nano materials science research group at the Department of Applied Physics, Osaka University.

-Young researchers from Japan and other countries are trained to understand phenomena occurring in materials in nano and atomic scale levels.
-It aims to elucidate physical properties that include ultra-fast quantum processes, elementary processes in excitations and reactions at surfaces and interfaces, electron excitations in atomic-scale processes, dynamics of complex systems, quantum first-principles based design of nano-material devices and catalysts, reactions in bulk systems and nanospintronics.
+We train young researchers from Japan and other countries to investigate phenomena occurring in materials at the nano and atomic scale.
+We aim to elucidate physical properties that include elementary processes in excitations and reactions at surfaces and interfaces, ultra-fast quantum processes, electron excitations in atomic-scale processes, dynamics of complex systems, quantum first-principles based design of nano-material devices and catalysts, reactions in bulk systems and nanospintronics.

-The group strongly believes that a complete understanding of these physical occurrences in materials is significant in order to unravel the challenging mysteries of this physical universe.
+We strongly believe that a complete understanding of physical phenomena occurring in materials play a significant role in unraveling the challenging mysteries of this physical universe.

 |In the picture, from left to right, are|

 |front row:||Shimizu, Duy, Jeyun, Paulus, Ben, Joaquin, Fadjar, Linh, Assistant professor Nakanishi, Abe, Fuji, Matsushita.|